 The best advice here is to just write naturally and use the keyword as many times as necessary to get the point across throughout the page.

 You can count the keyword density for the top-ranking pages in Google for your target keyword to get a good idea of the density you should aim for.
 You can also reference the keyword density for your own top-ranking content for similar topics to get a good starting point.
-But another important factor to consider is the total SEO word count for your article.
+Or just use one of these keyword density checker tools.

 Summary for How Many Keywords Per Page for SEO

-I hope you enjoyed this article on how many keywords per page you should focus on.
+I hope you enjoyed this article answering the question about how many keywords per page for SEO you should focus on.